-Nothing beats using one of the best gaming monitors around whether you're rocking a cheap gaming laptop or even the best gaming monitors around, like the Dell 24 S2417DG, as your main display.
+Nothing beats using one of the best gaming monitors around whether you're rocking the top cheap gaming laptop or even the best gaming laptop.
 Gaming monitors come in all shapes and sizes, and they're really useful for providing more display real estate for games and freeing up your laptop screen for guides or Twitch chats.

 There are a few things you should know, however, before buying one of the best gaming monitors.
 You'll have to choose between 4K, which gives you sharper images but lower refresh rates, and 1080p, which favors responsiveness over resolution.
 Everything in between lands on the middle of the spectrum.
 There's also High Dynamic Range (HDR), which nets you better color and brightness but at a higher cost.

 You'll have to choose a panel type, as well, which comes down to a choice between TN (twisted nematic) and IPS (in-plane switching).
 The former is cheaper and offers better response times, while the latter features better colors and contrast at the cost of response times and a hit to your wallet.
 Also, check if the monitor supports Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have).
 Recently, we tested a 144Hz monitor and 360Hz monitor, then compared it to a 60Hz monitor to see what major differences we could spot.

 What are the best gaming monitors?